karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Hot reload quick start

 > [!NOTE]
-> If you are on mac / linux, then replace these words below:
+> These instructions use some Windows terminology.
+If you are on mac / linux, then replace these words:
 > - `bat` -> `sh`
 > - `exe` -> `bin`
 > - `dll` -> `dylib` (mac), `so` (linux)